maurijlozano/CUBES/Readme.md

 For the correct function of the pipeline all the required software (see below) must be installed following the author instructions.
 Additionally, all the programs must be included in the linux $PATH.

 ### Requirements
 - The software needs G. Olsen software which can be found in [link](http://www.life.illinois.edu/gary/programs/codon_usage.html).
 The installation instructions are clearly provided by the author.
 The software must be in the linux $PATH to work correctly.
+Some of the G. Olsen libraries required minor modifications to run without error on ubuntu. (gjocodonlib.pm: on line 1495 ncpu was replaced by nproc; additionally, on freqs_2_nj_tree_linux, line 119 was replaced by system( 'echo "y" | phylip neighbor' );).
+Modified files are provided with the software.
 - a local installation of [codonw](http://codonw.sourceforge.net/).
 - [phylip](http://evolution.genetics.washington.edu/phylip.html) package for the tRNA tree generation.
-- [R-project] (https://www.r-project.org/) software with the following libraries: stringr, ggplot2, ggrepel, ggthemes, ggpmisc, data.table, tidyr, ggpubr, pheatmap, ape, tAI, doParallel, ade4.
+- [R-project] (https://www.r-project.org/) software with the following libraries: stringr, ggplot2, ggrepel, ggthemes, ggpmisc, data.table, tidyr, ggpubr, pheatmap, ape, devtools, tAI, doParallel, ade4.
+- For tAI package installation follow author instructions on [tAI](https://github.com/mariodosreis/tai) github page.
+- For the installation of the required R packages, some dependencies may be required.
+  - From the linux repository install (for ubuntu):
+    `sudo apt install libudunits2-dev libgdal-dev libssl-dev libmagick++-dev`
+  - Additional R packages that might be required: httr, gh, usethis, magick, animation
+- Svg_stack python script should be also in the $PATH.
+Download from [svg_stack](https://github.com/astraw/svg_stack)

 ## Running the pipeline - General comments
 The scripts are programmed to scan for a set of files for each bacteria.
 These files must be located on a folder within the installation path.
 An example of the correct folder architecture is shown below: